 Enjoy the beautiful scenery but watch out for the Moose.
 Bring you own bike or rent one at Northwoods Outfitters 207-695-3288.

 Don’t forget your camera!

-Restaurants abound in the Greenville, from fine dining at the Greenville Inn and the Blair Hill Inn, to family style meals or quick burgers at Flatlanders Pub, Rod and Reel, The Trailside Restaurant, Auntie M’s, The Stress Free Moose Pub & Cafe, to pizzas and subs at Jamieson’s Market (Jamos) or Breton’s Store.
-There’s great dining on the lake at Kelly’s Landing, the Black Frog, or Graves & Sons Seafood, Restaurants.
-Sit and watch the seaplanes take off and land or watch the Katahdin as she cruises the lake.
-Pull up by car or by boat as they all offer parking and docking.
+Restaurants abound in the Greenville, from fine dining at the Blair Hill Inn, to family style meals or burgers at The Dockside (on the water option), Trailside Restaurant, Auntie M’s (breakfast/lunch), The Stress Free Moose, to pizzas and subs at Jamieson’s Market (Jamos) or Breton’s Store.
+At Kelly’s Landing Restaurant, enjoy dinner by the lake and sit and watch the seaplanes take off and land or watch the Katahdin as she cruises the lake.